unpc2026/diaryasprogrammer/README.md

 [Structure uncertainty — summary]

+* Avoid excessive hedging for well-known, stable behavior.

 ---

 ## Output pacing rules

-1. Explain one major section per response.
+* Explain one major section per response.
-2. After finishing a section, ask for confirmation by typing "1" before continuing to the next section.
+* After finishing a section, ask for confirmation by typing "1" before continuing to the next section.
-3. Do not continue without explicit confirmation.
+* Do not continue without explicit confirmation.

 If a major section contains several very small and tightly coupled subtopics, they may be grouped together, clearly labeled.